playedonline/ruby-style-guide/README.md

 ## Comments

-> Good code is its own best documentation.
-As you're about to add a
-> comment, ask yourself, "How can I improve the code so that this
-> comment isn't needed?"
-Improve the code and then document it to make
-> it even clearer. <br>
-> -- Steve McConnell

   * <a name="no-comments"></a>
-    Write self-documenting code and ignore the rest of this section.
-Seriously!
+    **Write self-documenting code and ignore the rest of this section.
+Seriously!**
     <sup>[[link](#no-comments)]</sup>

   * <a name="english-comments"></a>